Ayesha-da/bikesharing/README.md

 #### - What are the highest-traffic locations for starting a bike journey?

-  The following visualization shows highest-traffic locations Understanding both when and where people use bikes to start a journey..
+  The following visualization shows highest-traffic locations by understanding both when and where people use bikes to start a journey..

 ![toplocations](https://user-images.githubusercontent.com/84524153/132989512-8a0051de-6372-47d8-bb96-b62bebfe11ef.png)